-SEATTLE — A nightclub located on Aurora Avenue North was declared a chronic nuisance property after a Seattle Police investigation.
+SEATTLE — A strip club located on Aurora Avenue North was declared a chronic nuisance property after a Seattle Police investigation.

 In a blotter post on Friday, Police Chief Son Barnes said the investigation found several instances of illegal activity at Club Dollhouse.

-The city sent the club a chronic nuisance declaration letter to the business and property owners on Dec.
+The city sent a chronic nuisance declaration letter to the club’s business and property owners on Dec.
 8.

-An investigation was started after SPD received numerous complaints.
+The investigation began after SPD received several complaints.

 Some of the complaints mentioned underage dancers at the club, sexual exploitation, prostitution, and illegal alcohol sales.

-During their investigation, they found not only illegal sales of alcohol and sexual exploitation but also two guns sitting out in the open on a couch.
+During the investigation, officers found illegal alcohol sales, evidence of sexual exploitation, and two guns sitting in the open on a couch.

-A chronic nuisance declaration requires the business to address public safety issues; otherwise, the city will fine them $500 per day.
+A chronic nuisance declaration requires the business to address public safety issues, or the city can fine it $500 per day.

 The property owner could also be fined $25,000.